 Summary of the New Law

 During the summer of 2003, the Texas legislature put some teeth into the rendition law by passing Texas Senate Bill 340.
-Starting in 2004, a company that does not render will automatically pay a 10% penalty on its business personal property tax bill.
+Starting in future years, a company that does not render will automatically pay a 10% penalty on its business personal property tax bill.
 This penalty will be collected by the chief appraiser, although there are options to appeal the penalty.
 There is also a 50% penalty for filing a fraudulent rendition.
 In addition, filing a fraudulent rendition is a criminal offense.